DeepScholar-Bench: A Live Benchmark and Automated Evaluation for Generative Research Synthesis: Experimental Results

 \subsection{Understanding Opportunities for Improvement.}

-In order to further analyze performance and existing opportunities for improvement, we conduct an ablation study, where we consider different retrievers as well as two oracle retriever settings.
-Table~\ref{tab:ablation_results} shows these results for two evaluated \sys-base methods, \sys-base (GPT-4.1, Claude) and \sys-base (Llama-4).
-The table show the performance of either using three different retrieval APIs, including arxiv.org, the default used in our main results, parallel.ai and tavily.com.
-In addition the table shows to oracle settings for either \sys-base method: the Oracle Retrieval (arxiv.org) setting, provides the system with the ArXiv references from the human-written exemplars labeled as "Important" following our methodology for evaluating Reference Coverage.
-The Oracle Retrieval (All) setting, provides the system with \emph{any} from the human-written exemplars labeled as "Important" following the same methodology, including both references form ArXiv and once that are found elsewhere.
+To analyze performance and opportunities for improvement, we conduct an ablation study, testing different retrievers, including two oracle settings.
+Table~\ref{tab:ablation_results} shows the performance of \sysref (GPT-4.1, Claude) and \sysref (Llama-4), each with 3 different retrieval APIs: arxiv.org, the default in our main results, parallel.ai and tavily.com.
+In addition, our two oracle retrievers include the Oracle Retrieval (arxiv.org) setting and the Oracle Retrieval (All) setting, which provide the system with \emph{ArXiv} references and \emph{all} references, respectively, from the set of important references cited in exemplars, following our methodology for evaluating Reference Coverage.

-Overall,the results shown in Table~\ref{tab:ablation_results} demonstrate that the performance limitations of existing systems for generative research synthesis lie in both their retrieval capabilities to find and select high-quality references sets, as well as their synthesis abilities to surface key facts and extract insights given the retrieved documents.

-First, we see that given either oracle retrieval setting, the \sys-base (GPT-4.1, Claude) method nearly saturates performance on Retrieval Quality and Verifiability metrics, whereas the same method using the arxiv.org, parallel.ai or taviliy.com retrievers obtain lower scores on each of these metrics.
-This finding demonstrates a significant opportunity to improve performance of generative research systems through improvements to the retrieval method.
-Specifically, existing systems struggle to find a diverse and holistic set of notable sources, reflected by their especially low Reference Coverage and Document Importance scores.

-Additionally, we also see that oracle retrieval settings for either \sys-base method attain higher Nugget Coverage, improving the score by up to $1.62\times$ compared to the rspective arxiv.org, parallel.ai or tavily.ai retreival settings.
-However, we note that the oracle retreival methods still far from saturate Nugget Coverage, with the \sys-base (GPT-4.1, Claude) Oracle Retrieval (All) attaining a modest score of .$528$.
-This demonstrates that even with high retrieval quality, existing LLM systems still struggle to effectively surface important facts and synthesize important insights.
+Overall, the results demonstrate that key opportunities for improvement lie in both retrieval and knowledge synthesis capabilities.
+First, we see that \sysref (GPT-4.1, Claude) with either oracle retriever nearly saturates performance on Retrieval Quality and Verifiability metrics, whereas the same method, using the arxiv.org, parallel.ai or taviliy.com retrievers, score much lower.
+Specifically, significant performance gaps exist for Reference Coverage and Document Importance, demonstrating the system struggles to navigate the live web and recover a diverse set of key, notable sources.
+Additionally, we also see that oracle retrievers improve the Nugget Coverage of either \sysref methods by up to $1.62\times$ compared to the arxiv.org, parallel.ai or tavily.ai retrievers.
+Yet, the oracle settings still far from saturate Nugget Coverage, highlighting the AI system still struggle to effectively surface important facts and insights, even with high-quality sources.